 - I started by complimenting the journalist on a story that they wrote.

-- I went on to present to the journalist an interesting story from a trusted publication related to the one they wrote.
+- I went on to present to the journalist an interesting story from a trusted publication.
+This story was related to the one they wrote.
 What this did was build our credibility with the journalist.

 - I finally presented the journalist with something they could do after reading the article I sent them.

 - I also posed a question to open up the feedback.
 This offered the journalist an opportunity to get back to me with a yes or no and why.
 Asking a question at the end means that am opening the door for them to get back to me if they choose to.
 This ensures that our conversation goes beyond what I pitched and becomes a personal relationship.
-Through this, I can pitch my product in the future.
+With this approach, I can pitch my product in the future.

 Precision with impact is one of the most effective writing skills one can have. ~ Tim Ferriss